kohtseyoung/F-Score-Capstone-Project/Testing.md

 In conclusion, while recent economy changes may downplay F-Score’s usefulness, the stringent financial disclosures required from companies serves as an overarching foundation for F-Score due to its heavy reliance on such data.
 These circumstances give rise to strong motivation and purpose to reassess the credibility of the F-Score and modify the indicators accordingly if needed to suit the different stance of today’s economy.

-### Extension of F-Score's Applicability
+### Extension of F-Score's Applicability to Non-Financially Distressed Companies

+**Market Efficiency Hypothesis**

+The rationale of the original F-Score is firmly based on taking advantage of the varying degrees of the Market Efficiency hypothesis, which influence the extent of share prices incorporating financial information.
+It relies on weak market efficiency found amongst financial distressed companies due to the the slow diseemination of financial information, stemming form low coverage from financial institution for ample investment opportunities.

+Conversely, this also affect high profile companies where current financial information are readily available from multiple sources.
+The application of F-Score based on financial statements may be too slow in identifying superior returns as these information may already be reflected in the share price.
+Therefore, the application of F-Score on companies in general may be dampenned.

 **F-Score Indicators**

 F-Score was originally intended to identify profitable returns from high book-to-market companies which are usually associated with financially distress firms.
-Therefore, the rationale behind each F-Score’s indicators reflects the performance of such firms while taking their financial characteristics into account.
+Therefore, the rationale behind each F-Score’s indicators reflects the performance of such firms while taking their financial characteristics into consideration.

 Using F-Score as a general tool for evaluating companies’ return regardless of their book-to-market value may not be as effective.
 To assess the applicability of F-Score on all companies, F-Score indicators relevant specifically to high book-to-market companies should be discerned and their basis evaluated.